MessageSquarex4

 The result: organizations sit on engagement data that is simultaneously everywhere and nowhere useful.
 According to Gallup's 2024 State of the Global Workplace report, only 23% of employees worldwide are engaged at work.
 That number has barely moved in a decade — not because companies stopped trying, but because the instrument itself has limits.

-Even when organizations increase frequency — deploying pulse surveys every two weeks instead of twice a year — the underlying mechanism doesn't change.
-You're still asking fixed questions, still getting ticked boxes, still missing the conversation that would explain the ticks.
+Even when organizations increase frequency — deploying frequent employee listening cycles every two weeks instead of twice a year — the underlying mechanism does not change if the format stays fixed.
+You are still asking predefined questions, still getting ticked boxes, still missing the conversation that would explain the ticks.

 The Shift: From Dashboards to Dialogue